lachappers/peculiar-portfolio/README.md

 ### Responsive Design

 Responsive design ensures that sites can provide an effective User Experience across different browsers and screens to support different technologies.
+This includes, for example, ensuring that text in modals (or pop-ups) are full screen width on smaller screen sizes, and that when a modal is open, screen readers and other assistive technologies only focus on that element and can't access the page behind it.

 ## Core Features